-A snapshot of poverty in brazos county
+A snapshot of poverty in Central Texas

-people live in Brazos County.
+people live in the Brazos Valley.

-live in extreme poverty.
+live in extreme poverty. (they are homeless).

-female head of household.
+The number of families with single female head of household.

 1 adult + 1 child